unibuc-cs/EBLT-Fuzzing-Software-Blueprints/README.md

 ![alt text](https://github.com/AGAPIA/EBLT/blob/master/Documentation/images/setup_tests_to_manager.png?raw=true)

 5. To restart the testing and/or tuning specified tasks and run continuously forever (or until there is a technical problem..), just enable the variable M Continuous Test Running shown in the figure above, below the Allowed Test  Instances array.

+### Troubleshooting

+If you are using an UnrealEngine version different to 5.1.1, you may encounter a `Missing UnrealEngineHourOfCode Modules` error.
+You should opt for not rebuilding the modules by selecting `No`.
+Some of the lighting fidelity of the models may be sacrificed, but with no impact to the demo of this plugin.

 ## Remember to give us feedback and can't wait for your contributions.